sergiogragera/whatsapp-calendar-gpt-bot/README.md

 * Generate event in Google Calendar with summary "Write congratulations message for my friend Peter" and description "00123456789"
 ![](resources/event.png)
 * Install the dependencies with `npm i`
-* Start the NodeJS script with command `node index.js`
+* Start the NodeJS script with `node index.js`
-* Link the whatsapp account by scanning the QR code shows the terminal
+* Link the whatsapp account by scanning the QR code that shows the terminal

 # Dependencies